yikweii/wantanmee/README.md

-# wantanmee
 # 🏆 Submission for L’Oréal x Monash Datathon 2025 🏆

-This repository contains our project submission from Group WantanMee for the L’Oréal x Monash Datathon 2025.
+This repository contains our project submission from Group** WantanMee** for the L’Oréal x Monash Datathon 2025.

 **Key Resources:**